MirceaConstantin/ShopStore/README.md

 ## How to run
   - For development ```denon start```
-  - For production ```deno run --allow-write --allow-read --allow-plugin --allow-net --allow-env --unstable ./app.ts```
+  - For production ```deno run --unstable --allow-write --allow-read --allow-plugin --allow-net --config tsconfig.json --allow-env ./app.ts```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.